 What are the advantages of getting a credit union car loan?

-From its minimal eligibility requirements to its membership discounts, here are a few perks of taking out a car loan from a credit union:
+Here are a few perks of taking out a car loan from a credit union:

 - Competitive rates.
 You can find car loans or personal loans offering competitive APRs if you have good credit.